ryanreilly/phase_4_project/README.md

 ## Conclusions

+#### 1. Overall brand sentiment.
+>By looking at both positive and negative tweets, Apple can see how users feel overall about the brand.

-1. Focus on product mentions within negatvie tweets .
-Iphone users were commenting a lot on the battery
+#### 2. Focus on features called out in product mentions within negatvie tweets.

-2. 2nd conclusion.

-3. 3rd conclusion.
+>Iphone users were commenting a lot on the battery and iPad users were commenting on the design.
+These are informative in taking the next steps by following up with users to get more information on there tweets.

+#### 3. Review what users are saying about the competition (Google).
+>By reveiwing what users are saying about other brands' products, this may help Apple with their brand.

 ## Next Steps

 Further analyses could provide even more insight into how we can predict the sentiment of tweets:

 #### Gather more tweets during that year:
 > This can be done by finding tweets from the same year (around 2013) that mention the same products.
 This could provide for better modeling.
+We could create a model with more balanced classes to better predict negative and positive tweets.

 #### Get up to date tweets on similer products:
-> This can be done by finding tweets for the latest realease of the ipad, iphone, and abndroid devices.
+> This can be done by finding tweets for the latest realease of the ipad, iphone, and Android devices.
+We could see how sentiment changes over time for products.

 #### Gather data about products from similer companies:
 > There may be tweets about the latest samsung, t-mobile, LG, Motorola phones that we could compare.